Passimpay/api-documentation/README.md

 `https://api.passimpay.io/`

 ## Authentication
-All requests require an API key.
+All requests require an Platform ID and API key.

+To obtain the Platform ID and API key, you need to create a platform in your personal [account](https://account.passimpay.io/platform/module-add).

 [Security](docs/security.md)